microsoft/fluentui/packages/react-next/etc/react-next.api.md

 export * from "office-ui-fabric-react/lib/Dialog";
 export * from "office-ui-fabric-react/lib/Divider";
 export * from "office-ui-fabric-react/lib/DocumentCard";
-export * from "office-ui-fabric-react/lib/Dropdown";
 export * from "office-ui-fabric-react/lib/ExtendedPicker";
 export * from "office-ui-fabric-react/lib/Facepile";
 export * from "office-ui-fabric-react/lib/FloatingPicker";
 export * from "office-ui-fabric-react/lib/FocusZone";
-export * from "office-ui-fabric-react/lib/Grid";
 export * from "office-ui-fabric-react/lib/GroupedList";
 export * from "office-ui-fabric-react/lib/HoverCard";
 export * from "office-ui-fabric-react/lib/Icon";